Grams To Ounces Of Gold

 Beyond the Basic Conversion: Considering Purity and Karat

-It's important to note that the above conversion focuses solely on the mass of gold.
-The purity of the gold, often expressed in karats (k), also impacts its value.
-Pure gold is 24k, meaning it's 100% gold.
+make sure to note that the above conversion focuses solely on the mass of gold.
 Lower karat gold contains other metals like silver or copper.
+That said, the purity of the gold, often expressed in karats (k), also impacts its value.
+Which means pure gold is 24k, meaning it's 100% gold.
 When dealing with gold that's not 24k, you need to account for the purity before determining the value.

-For instance, if you have 100 grams of 18k gold, this does not mean you have 100 grams of pure gold.
+Here's a good example: if you have 100 grams of 18k gold, this does not mean you have 100 grams of pure gold.
 18k gold is 18/24 = 75% pure gold.
-Therefore, you would first calculate the mass of pure gold:
+So, you would first calculate the mass of pure gold:

 100 grams * 0.75 = 75 grams of pure gold